MAGLaboratory/IoT-Supervisor/README.md

 The servant ID is set to `255` by default.

 ## Branch Description
-This branch is for initial development.
-The style of calling something "zero" came from a style of anime calling their prequel series "zero."
+This branch is for porting the inital development performed on the EFM8BB1LCK with the added SP485 breakout onto the newly designed PCB with blinky LEDs.

 ## Deployment
 Is this section supposed to be about how this project was developed or how to